-A student's dress, grooming and appearance will ensure the following:
+A student's dress, grooming and appearance, including hair, jewelry, make-up and nails, shall:

-- 1. Be safe and appropriate for school. - 2.
+- 1. Be safe, appropriate and not disrupt or interfere with the educational process. - 2.
 Include footwear at all times.
-Footwear that is a safety hazard will not be allowed (e.g., flip flops). - 3.
-Clothing and other articles which are revealing are prohibited.
-These might include, but are not limited to, clothing that does not cover the midriff, clothing that is see-through or partially transparent. - 4.
+Footwear that is a safety hazard will not be allowed. - 3.
+Clothing and other articles which are distracting or revealing are prohibited.
+These might include, but are not limited to, clothing that does not cover the midriff, clothing that is ripped, see through or partially transparent. - 4.
 Clothing which promotes inappropriate products or activities prohibited by school policies or that is likely to cause a material and substantial disruption in the school is not allowed.
-This includes, but is not limited to, t-shirts and other clothing that displays, promotes, or endorses profanity, illegal organizations, and/or gang identity, violent activities, or the use of alcohol, tobacco, or drugs or substances. - 5.
+This includes, but is not limited to, t-shirts and other clothing that displays, promotes, or endorses profanity, illegal organizations, and/or gang identity, violent activities, or the use of alcohol, tobacco, or illegal drugs or substances. - 5.
 Clothing including jewelry will be considered inappropriate if it contains obscenity, is libelous, or denigrates others on account of race, color, religion, creed, national origin, gender, sexual orientation, disability, or any other protected class. - 6.
 Headgear of any kind including, but not limited to hats, caps and hoods may not be worn in school, with the exception of headgear for religious or medical purposes or hats where permitted by building administrators. - 7.
 Hair style that contains an inappropriate graphic design or language is prohibited. - 8.
-Accessories that are capable of being used as a weapon are not allowed. (e.g., one ring that covers multiple fingers, spiked necklaces or belts, belts with large removable buckles, heavy and/or large neckwear, martial arts gear, chain link wallets, and key rings).
+Jewelry that is capable of being used as a weapon is not allowed.
+This shall include, but is not limited to, rings covering multiple fingers, spiked necklaces or belts, belts with large removable buckles, heavy and/or large neckwear, martial arts gear, chain link wallets, and key rings.